contrastsecurity/developer.contrastsecurity.com/learn/guides/learn-devsec/vulnerabilities/command-injection.md

 exec(command)
 ```

-## How do I know if/where my application has a Command Injection vulnerability
+## How Do I Know If and Where I Have This Vulnerability?

 Contrast Scan can evaluate your code and determine at build time if you introduce a Command Injection vulnerability.